tarunkumar519/articles/ckydz26hj033g8gs132bmaee1.md

 We'll also evade all major anti-virus applications using clever tricks.

 ## So how do we do this
-Well, first of all you need to download netcat 1.12 [[link here]](https://eternallybored.org/misc/netcat/netcat-win32-1.12.zip) and extract the **nc64.exe.** Once you got it extracted upload it to some file-hosting service of your choice, which provides **DIRECT LINK** (very important!!).
+Well, first of all you need to download netcat 1.12 [here](https://eternallybored.org/misc/netcat/netcat-win32-1.12.zip) and extract the **nc64.exe.** Once you got it extracted upload it to some file-hosting service of your choice, which provides **DIRECT LINK** (very important!!).
 I used **Discord**, it works like a charm and link doesn't expire.
 Just upload the file to discord, right click on it and select copy media link.

 &#x200B;

 Second, you need to make yourself an **.XML** file which you'll need later for Task Scheduler.
 I believe scheduled tasks are really good way to set up persistence.
 It means our hack will always run in background even when the system restarts or anything.
 Scheduled tasks are also good for escalating the file that it executes to **NT Authority\\SYSTEM** privileges, while remaining stealthy.

-I already did the work for you.This is what it should look like.
+I already did the work for you.
+This is what it should look like.

     <?xml version="1.0" encoding="UTF-16"?>